-20 Best Online Co-op Games For PlayStation 4 - Gameranx
+32 Best Online Co-op Games For PlayStation 4 - Gameranx

 - Release: August 28, 2018

-Rebellion Developments has been around for over twenty years and has launched a number of video game titles such as the Sniper Elite series.
-However, their latest work is Strange Brigade a cooperative third-person shooter filled with both puzzles and survival horror elements.
+Rebellion Developments has been around for over twenty years and has launched a number of game titles such as the Sniper Elite series.
+Their latest work is Strange Brigade, a cooperative third-person shooter filled with both puzzles and survival horror elements.

-This video game based in the 1930s, where the British Empire has established a fearless group known as the Strange Brigade.
-Players are then tasked with seeking out the strange and supernatural areas to uncover what lies within.
+The title takes place in the 1930s.
+The British Empire has established a fearless group known as the Strange Brigade.
+Players are tasked with seeking out a number of strange and supernatural areas to uncover what lies within.
 Because of the hostilities that lurk within the map, you’ll need to carefully work with your team and scavenge for useful items.

 Friday the 13th: The Game